apache/flagon-useralejs/README.md

 ```

 Even with this small API, it is possible to compose very powerful logging capabilities and progressively append additionally app-specific logic to your logs.

+You can experiment with these functions in our [example test utility](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).

 ## Contributing